claytose/CS312Minecraft/README.md

 On your local terminal:

 2. Run the command `cd CS312Minecraft` and then `cd terraform` to navigate to the terraform directory.
-3. Run the command `nano main.tf` to edit the "mains.tf" file.
+3. Run the command `nano main.tf` to edit the `mains.tf` file.
 Change and save the `<your_file_location>` value in the section below with the path to your public key that was saved in Step 4.2:
-   - Note: May need to add `.pub` to the end of the path copied from Step 4.2 to ensure the public key is being accessed.
    ```bash
    resource "aws_key_pair" "minecraft_key" {
    key_name   = "minecraft-key"
    public_key = file("<your_file_location>")
    }
    ```
+   - Note: May need to add `.pub` to the end of the path copied from Step 4.2 to ensure the public key is being accessed.
 3. Run the command `terraform init` to set up terraform files using the terraform scripts from the repository.
 4. Run the command `terraform apply` to apply these changes.
    - Type `yes` when prompted to apply changes.